Algo2147483647/physics/notes/basic principles of mechanics.md

 S = \int L \mathrm{d} t
 $$

-The action is defined as the integral of the Lagrangian $L$ over time.
+The action is defined as the integral of the Lagrangian $L$ over time, for a physics system with generalized coordinates, generalized velocity and time $(q,\dot q,t)$.
 It provides a unifying principle that describes the dynamics of a system in terms of its energy distribution.

 The Lagrangian $L$ is a function that encapsulates the state and dynamics of a system.